 Employee Net Promoter Score

-Measuring how willing employees are to recommend their workplace to friends and acquaintances.
+The employee net promoter score measures how willing employees are to recommend their workplace to friends and acquaintances.

-- Actionable data on regular intervals
+- Actionable insights with data on regular intervals

 - Managers and leaders readily understand eNPS